mesacarlos/WebConsole/README.md

 > StoreType: JKS
 > KeyStore: plugins/WebConsole/keystore.jks
 > StorePassword: storepassword
 > KeyPassword: keypassword
 > host: localhost
 > port: 8080
 > password: yourPasswordGoesHere

 Fill `host`, `port` and `password` values.
-They are the IP you server is running at, port where WebSockets will run and login password, respectively.
+They are, respectively, the IP and port your server is listening at and the login password.
 Password will be asked every time you connect to your server.

 #### SSL Configuration